Assurant, Inc. (NYSE:AIZ) Shares Acquired by Bank of Montreal Can

 NYSE:AIZ opened at $162.21 on Monday.
 The company has a quick ratio of 0.46, a current ratio of 0.46 and a debt-to-equity ratio of 0.43.
 Assurant, Inc. has a fifty-two week low of $118.58 and a fifty-two week high of $172.22.
 The stock has a market cap of $9.54 billion, a PE ratio of 21.32, a price-to-earnings-growth ratio of 0.94 and a beta of 0.66.
 The firm’s fifty day simple moving average is $163.85 and its 200-day simple moving average is $158.20.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, September 21st.
-Stockholders of record on Monday, August 30th were paid a dividend of $0.66 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 21st.
+Investors of record on Monday, August 30th were given a $0.66 dividend.
 The ex-dividend date was Friday, August 27th.
-This represents a $2.64 dividend on an annualized basis and a dividend yield of 1.63%.
-Assurant’s dividend payout ratio (DPR) is presently 30.59%.
+This represents a $2.64 annualized dividend and a dividend yield of 1.63%.
+Assurant’s dividend payout ratio is presently 30.59%.

 About Assurant